 All "Active" students are allowed to register not more than 22 units and not less than ten 10 units except for those who are involved in Industrial Training and the Final Year Project.
-Student who wish to register more than 22 units, need to obtain approval from their RPS and verification by the Dean.
-Students must also fill the HEA-09a form (Course Registration Form).
+Student, who wish to register more than 22 units, need to obtain approval from their RPS and verification by the Dean.
 Table 5 below summarises units that students can register for each semester based on their status: